Quantum Magnetism in Minerals: Coupled spin dimers

-(LSDA+$U$) by Lebernegg \textit{et al.} \cite{LeberneggTsirlin13}, this complex structure hosts four AFM exchanges that exceed 100\,K, of which the two leading interactions operate between the Cu(1)\,--\,Cu(2) dimers ($J\approx700$\,K) and within the Cu(3)\,--\,Cu(3) dimers ($J_{\rm D2}\approx300$\,K).
-This situation implies that the spin dimer with the strongest interaction $J$ does not coincide with any of the structural dimers, but acts between the corner-sharing CuO$_4$ plaquettes that have a much larger Cu--O--Cu bridging angle of 150$^\circ$.
+Another example of a system with weakly coupled magnetic dimers is clinoclase, Cu$_3$(AsO$_4$)(OH)$_3$, whose magnetic properties also lack in-depth experimental investigations to date.
+X-ray structural refinement \cite{GhoseFehlmann65, EbyHawthorne90} revealed an intricate structure with the monoclinic $P2_1/c$ space group, in which Cu$^{2+}$ ions occupy three inequivalent Wyckoff positions: Cu(1) and Cu(3) have strongly distorted octahedral coordinations approaching square pyramidal, while Cu(2) is coordinated by 5 anions only \cite{EbyHawthorne90}.
+These spin-$\frac{1}{2}$ ions are arranged into two types of structural dimers, Cu(1)\,--\,Cu(2) and Cu(3)\,--\,Cu(3), which are both built of two edge-sharing CuO$_4$ plaquettes but with different geometrical parameters and, consequently, different Cu--O--Cu bridging angles.
+The Cu(1)\,--\,Cu(2) dimers share corners and form zigzag chains along the [001] direction, connected by AsO$_4$ tetrahedra into layers parallel to the $bc$ plane, with Cu(3)\,--\,Cu(3) dimers sandwiched in between these layers.
+According to the DFT+$U$ calculations within the local spin-density approximation (LSDA+$U$) by Lebernegg \textit{et al.} \cite{LeberneggTsirlin13}, this complex structure hosts four AFM exchanges that exceed 100\,K, of which the two leading interactions operate between the Cu(1)\,--\,Cu(2) dimers ($J\approx700$\,K) and within the Cu(3)\,--\,Cu(3) dimers ($J_{\rm D2}\approx300$\,K).
+This situation implies that the spin dimer with the strongest interaction $J$ does not coincide with any of the structural dimers but acts between the corner-sharing CuO$_4$ plaquettes that have a much larger Cu--O--Cu bridging angle of 150$^\circ$.
 The interaction within the Cu(1)\,--\,Cu(2) dimer ($J_{\rm D1}$) is nearly compensated because of the much smaller Cu--O--Cu bridging angle $<100^\circ$, in agreement with the GKA rules.
 At the same time, contrary to the GKA rules, the second-leading interaction $J_{\rm D2}$ is nearly twice larger than the interaction between the Cu(3)\,--\,Cu(3) dimers despite the smaller bridging angle.
 As a result, the authors of Ref.\,\cite{LeberneggTsirlin13} arrive at the planar network of magnetic interactions in clinoclase that is presented in Fig.~\ref{Fig:Clinoclase}.
 It contains two types of AFM dimers defined by the leading exchange terms $J$ and $J_{\rm D2}$, connected by weaker nonfrustrated AFM exchange paths $J_{\rm id1}$ and $J_{\rm id2}$, both of~about~160\,K.

 Susceptibility measurements performed on natural clinoclase crystals \cite{LeberneggTsirlin13} show perfect agreement with the output of theoretical calculations summarized above.
 An attempt to fit the data with a single dimer contribution clearly fails, but they can be perfectly described with the ``2+1'' dimer model in which strong and weak dimers are included in the 2:1 ratio as in Fig.~\ref{Fig:Clinoclase}.
 The experimentally determined intradimer exchange constants of $J_1=703.5$\,K and $J_2=289.3$\,K perfectly match with the $J$ and $J_{\rm D2}$ values resulting from the DFT+$U$ calculation.
 The inclusion of interdimer interactions in the framework of a Quantum Monte Carlo (QMC) simulation leads to no observable changes in the susceptibility.